 You waited this long to find out, and you don’t even know what the hell to do now.
 At least you know now and can take a step forward, whichever direction that may be.

 I understand if you don’t want to listen to me right now… What do I know anyway?
 I don’t have a time machine.
 I can’t possibly mend the hole in your heart.

-It’s tempting to think that this is a result of various factors.
-Your life situation isn’t ideal for studying (kids, a job, etc.).
+It’s tempting to think that this is a result of different factors: Your life situation isn’t ideal for studying (kids, a job, etc.).
 The exam is getting harder.
 The pass score is too high.
 The MBE is getting trickier.
 Essays are getting more complicated.
 Issues are subtle.
-Or maybe you think that you’re incompetent.
-Not fit for the law.
+Or maybe you feel that you’re incompetent, not fit for the law.
 Maybe it’s all of the above.

 “It is possible to commit no mistakes and still lose.
 That is not a weakness.
 That is life.”—Captain Picard